Ironhack-Miami-PTWD-October-2019/module-1/week-1/small-exercises.md

 console.log('=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-');
 ```

-## 6. create two variables with your first name and last name, make the first letters capitalized and concatenate them
+## 6. Create two variables with your first name and last name, make the first letters capitalized and concatenate them

 ```jsx
 let firstName = 'erick';